-- (a) Each decennial census of the state taken by the United States shall be an official census of the state. - (b) Each decennial census, for the purpose of classifications based upon population, shall become effective on the thirtieth day after the final adjournment of the regular session of the legislature convened next after certification of the census. - SECTION 9.
-Repeal of criminal statutes.-Repeal or amendment of a criminal statute shall not affect prosecution or punishment for any crime previously committed.
+- (a) Each decennial census of the state taken by the United States shall be an official census of the state. - (b) Each decennial census, for the purpose of classifications based upon population, shall become effective on the thirtieth day after the final adjournment of the regular session of the legislature convened next after certification of the census.

+SECTION 9.
+Repeal of criminal statutes.-Repeal of a criminal statute shall not affect prosecution for any crime committed before such repeal.